mainmatter/mainmatter.com/src/posts/2023-10-26-setting-up-oauth-with-auth-js-and-sveltekit.md

 ## Configuring Google

 1. Visit [https://console.cloud.google.com/](https://console.cloud.google.com/).
-2. In the top-left corner of the pae, expand the list of projects and click `New project`.
+2. In the top-left corner of the page, expand the list of projects and click `New project`.
 Type `My App (dev)` and click `Create`.
 3. On the `Credentials` tab, click `Create credentials` → `OAuth Client ID`.
    Then Select `Web application`.